bsnjoy/voice-typing/README.md

 # edit config using your preferred editor:
 vim config.py

-# Start application (It alse restarts the app if it was running before)
+# Start application (It also restarts the app if it was running before)
 ./start.sh

 ```